zingolabs/zaino/README.md

 # Zingo-ProxyD
 A lightweight gRPC server for testing and development.
 This should not be used to run mainnet nodes in its current form as it lacks the queueing and error checking logic necessary.
+Zingo-ProxyD also has a basic nym server, gated behind the "nym" feature.
+Enabling this feature will run both the gRPC server and Nym server.

-Zingo-ProxyD can also act as a Nym powered proxy between zcash wallets and LightWalletD, currently capable of sending zcash over the Nym Mixnet.
-This functionality is currently feature gated behind "nym_wallet", for wallet-side functionality, and "nym_server", for server-side functionality.
+Under the "nym_poc" feature flag Zingo-ProxyD can also act as a Nym powered proxy between zcash wallets and Zingo-ProxyD, capable of sending zcash transactions over the Nym Mixnet.
+Note: The wallet-side nym service RPC implementations are moving to CompactTxStreamerClient for easier consumption by wallets.
+Functionality under the "nym_poc" feature flag will be removed once a working example has been implemented directly in zingolib.

 This is the POC and initial work on enabling zcash infrastructure to use the nym mixnet.

 [Nym_POC](./docs/nym_poc.pdf) shows the current state of this work ands our vision for the future.

-Our plan is to first enable wallets to send and recieve transactions via a nym powered proxy between wallets and a lightwalletd before looking at the wider zcash ecosystem.
+Our plan is to first enable wallets to send and recieve transactions via a nym powered proxy between wallets and a lightwalletd/zebrad before looking at the wider zcash ecosystem.

 # Dependencies